How to Improve My Chances of Conceiving (Right Now!)

 3. Manage stress

-So, undergoing infertility treatments is often stressful.
+Undergoing infertility treatments is often stressful.
 Then we take your wine and other forms of stress release away from you because those things aren’t allowed when you’re trying to get pregnant.
-Simple math shows that increasing stress but limiting the way to release it results in…more stress.
+Simple math shows that increasing stress but limiting the way to release it results in, you guessed it, more stress.

 4. Make sleep (and what you do before you go to sleep) a priority